 This rich fudgey frozen treat also has a bit of stevia in it, which you can likely omit entirely or replace with some other sweetener of your choice.
 If you do experiment with this recipe, please stop back by and let us know how it goes!
-I made these fudgsicles around a dozen times to get all of the proportions just right, so I haven’t had a chance to enjoy trying substitute ingredients to the recipe below.
-I would think though that this recipe would be somewhat forgiving in terms of substitutions.
+I made these Fudgsicles around a dozen times to get all of the proportions just right, so I haven’t had a chance to enjoy trying substitute ingredients to the recipe below.

 - In a vitamix blend coconut milk and chocolate until smooth